cas-bioinf/rboAnalyzer/readme.md

 2. Alternatively download the `Rfam.cm.gz` file from [Rfam CURRENT](ftp://ftp.ebi.ac.uk/pub/databases/Rfam/CURRENT),
 unpack it and add the path to directory containing `Rfam.cm` file to your `config.txt` file.
-Note that running rboAnalyzer with `--download_rfam` will overwrite this manualy installed file.
+Note that running rboAnalyzer with `--download_rfam` will overwrite this manually installed file.

 ### BLAST database
 The rboAnalyzer needs to get relevant 5' and 3' regions of subject sequence of HSPs, for this we use the BLAST database used in the BLAST search.